EnricoMi/publish-unit-test-result-action/README.md

 is not easily available, e.g. when [creating a badge from test results](#create-a-badge-from-test-results).

 The optional `json_file` allows to configure a file where extended JSON information are to be written.
-Compared to `"Access JSON via step outputs"` above, `errors` and `annotations` contain more information than just the number of errors and annotations, respectively:
+Compared to `"Access JSON via step outputs"` above, `errors` and `annotations` contain more information than just the number of errors and annotations, respectively.

+Additionally, `json_test_case_results` can be enabled to add the `cases` field to the JSON file, which provides all test results of all tests.
+Enabling this may greatly increase the output size of the JSON file.

 ```json
 {